asr1/digital-garden/src/site/notes/Projects/Project Beliefs.md

 It's easy to get the same sort of glee and pleasure from talking about a project as you do from actually doing it. ==**Don't.**== This is a trap.
 Keep quiet, get the thing done, then show it off.

-*counterpoint:* Some people are able to and enjoy [[Building in public\|Building in public]].
+*counterpoint:* Some people are able to and enjoy [[Projects/Building in public\|Building in public]].
 They take accountability from having an audience.
 I am not one of those people.
 Know yourself, and know yourself well.

 ## You've got to start somewhere.
 More than that, you've got to start